VersionClimber/VersionClimber/README.rst

 Case Study 3: OpenAlea
 +++++++++++++++++++++++++

-In this case study, we want to found a valid configurationof various packages from OpenAlea, a scientific project developed to study multiscale plant modelling.
+In this case study, we want to find a valid configuration of various packages from OpenAlea, a scientific project developed to study multiscale plant modeling.

 Packages in OpenAlea are implemented in different languages (mainly, C++, Python and R).
 First, we will consider PlantGL (ref TODO), a large 3D C++ library with various dependencies.